RolandM99/RolandM99/README.md

    <li> &#9203; Now I'm about to learn JS and his libraries React and Redux </li>
   </ul>

-When i'm not writing code, i prefer spend my time to read books, play chess ♙ and create content of blog about discovery .
+When i'm not writing code, i prefer spend my time to read books, play chess <span style='font-size:50px;'>&#9823;</span> and create content of blog about discovery .
 I'am interested about new challenges, feel free to contact me :

 <ul>       <a href="https://www.linkedin.com/in/roland-n-mweze-8b1045189/">✦LinkedIn✦</a><a href="https://twitter.com/ManfulMwez">✦Twitter✦ </a></ul>